Share the article!

 Taking breaks will help you stay sharp and focused so you can get more done.

-13. Work in isolation
+13. working in isolation

 Feeling isolated can lead to loneliness and reduced productivity.

-Try to schedule some time each day for social interaction, even if it's just a quick coffee date, a phone call with a friend, or or interaction in an online group.
+Try to schedule some time each day for social interaction, even if it's just a quick coffee date, a phone call with a friend, or interaction in an online group.

 You can also join coworking spaces or professional organizations to get more involved with other freelancers.